One moment.

 Proof: Next-role fit scores correlated with actual promotion outcomes at r=0.34 (p<0.001) across the observation cohort.

-The same brain that read these 10,765 hires reads every system in your company, drafts the next action, and lets your team approve.
+Read the use caseThe same brain that read these 10,765 hires reads every system in your company and hands you the next move, with the math of acting versus waiting attached to each one.
+Your team approves, edits, or declines it.
 From the day Alex applies to the day Alex retires.
-And every system in between.

-Single-tenant deployment in customer-owned infrastructure.
+Read the full storySingle-tenant deployment in customer-owned infrastructure.
 Fine-tuned, open-source models.
 No third-party AI in the chain.
-SOC 2 Type II.
+SOC 2 Type I and II.
 Reviewable by your security team the same way Snowflake is.

-NODES will run a backtest against a sample of your production data, in your environment.
+Book the reviewNODES will run a backtest against a sample of your production data, in your environment.
 You will see, numerically, which of your filters worked, which did not, and what a calibrated Fit Score would have done differently.